 Once the complaint is filed, the courts of New Jersey have declared that, with few exceptions, no divorce should take longer than 12 months from the date of the complaint.
 When parties agree to a no-fault divorce and are willing to negotiate and work together to resolve the case, divorces can be finalized sometimes as quickly as two months.

 Hiring a competent and experienced attorney can also ensure that the divorce process moves quickly.
-If you have questions about the NJ divorce process, contact the law firm of Peter Van Aulen for a free consultation today, at 201-845-7400.
+If you have questions about the NJ divorce process, contact the law firm of Peter Van Aulen for a free initial consultation today, at 201-845-7400.